-We now have, for each natural number $n$, a model that randomly produces a degree $n$ branched cover $X(\sigma)$ of the finite acceptable presentation $2$-complex $X$.
+We now have, for each natural number $n$, models that randomly produces a degree $n$ branched cover $X(\sigma)$ of the finite presentation $2$-complex $X$.
 We will be interested in understanding topological and geometric properties of $X(\sigma)$, as $n$ gets large.

 \begin{definition} Given an event $E=E_n$ depending on a parameter $n$, $E$ holds \textit{asymptotically almost surely} if it holds with probability $1-o(1)$.
 Thus the probability of success goes to $1$ in the limit as $n\rightarrow\infty$. \end{definition}